Indoor Air Quality

 Whole-Home Air Filtration

-Filter dust, bacteria, and dander while reducing the wear and tear on your HVAC system with a Media Filter.
+Filter dust, bacteria, and dander while reducing the wear and tear on your HVAC system.

 Most homeowners are familiar with the one-inch filter inside of their return grill that should be changed every month.
 But what they don’t know is that those filters put pressure on their fan, and aren’t the most effective way to filter particulates out of the air circulating your home.
 Media filters attach directly to your furnace or air handler where they filter viruses and bacteria before they enter your home.
 They have a larger surface area than standard filters, which means they are able to collect finer particles while putting less pressure on your system’s fan.
 Media filters can also save you money, because they last six months to a year, are easier on your system, and keep your ducts clean of dust and debris.